 In the June 1, 2016, issue of the Federal Register (81 FR 35186), the U.S. Army Corps of Engineers (Corps) published its proposal to reissue 50 existing NWPs and issue two new NWPs.
 To solicit comments on its proposed regional conditions for these NWPs, the Norfolk District issued a public notice on June 13, 2016.
 The issuance of the NWPs was announced in the January 6, 2017, Federal Register notice (82 FR 1860).
-After the publication of the final NWPs, the Norfolk District considered the need for regional conditions for this NWP.
+After the publication of the final NWPs, the Norfolk District issued a public notice on June 13, 2016.
+The need for regional conditions for this NWP.
 The Norfolk District issued a public notice on January 24, 2017 to solicit comments on the revised version of the regional conditions.
 The North Atlantic Division's findings are discussed below.